 Baker McKenzie has become one of the world's largest law firms by revenue, markets and headcount through organic growth.
 The firm understands that successful practices must adapt and be proactive, rather than retrench and practice old models.

-Today, volatility and uncertainty are the new norm and call for innovative lawyers with an ability to help their clients navigate constantly changing and challenging markets.
-This requires a different mindset and new type of thinking; it demands lawyers who collaborate unusually well across borders, markets and industries around the globe—lawyers who embrace new ideas and emerging technologies to give businesses confidence in the face of uncertainty.
+Volatility and uncertainty have become the new norm and call for innovative lawyers with an ability to help their clients navigate constantly changing and challenging markets.
+This requires a different mindset and new type of thinking: lawyers who collaborate well across borders, markets and industries around the globe—who embrace new ideas and emerging technologies to give businesses confidence in the face of uncertainty.

 Baker McKenzie embraces change, deploys technology, works with design thinking and sets up innovation hubs like the Toronto-based Whitespace Collab or the partnership with ReInvent Law in Frankfurt.
 Put simply, the firm knows that being "a good lawyer" is no longer enough.
 We must redesign how we deliver legal advice in a way that makes sense for clients and see business challenges through the client's lens.